 Break into a new market.
 This is easier said than done and is best tackled before a recession hits.
 However, sometimes a business is positioned such that a slight pivot could open up a whole new market of potential customers, which adds a level of security.

 In general, it’s best to lay the groundwork for these changes while business is good.
 This prevents a mad dash to make up lost revenue during a downturn.
-Don’t be discouraged, though—these efforts can still be tackled even during tough times.
+Don’t be discouraged—these efforts can still be tackled even during tough times.

 In the previous section, we touched on the importance of not putting all your eggs in one basket.
 To that end, we highly suggest working to diversify your revenue streams.
-This can help with building extra income, and it also adds a buffer by ensuring that if you lose one stream you still have money coming in.
+This can help build extra income and add a buffer by ensuring that if you lose one stream, you still have money coming in.

 For freelancers and service-based business owners, this could take the form of products that you sell alongside your services.
 For example, a freelance designer might sell some icons or design template packs that customers can use on their websites.
-This not only helps bring in passive income but can funnel potential clients towards your hands-on design services.
+This helps generate passive income and funnel potential clients toward your hands-on design services.

 Affiliate marketing is another common strategy for adding passive income.
 A massive number of companies have affiliate programs these days.
 These programs provide everything you need to market the company’s products and get paid.
 Simply look at the services you use every day and reach out to see if they offer an affiliate program.

 In a recession, finding new clients can be difficult.
-Ideally, you want to be entering the recession with a strong existing customer base.
-To get there, focus on strengthening your relationships with your current customers and clients.
+Ideally, you want to enter the recession with a strong existing customer base.
+To get there, strengthen your relationships with current customers and clients.

 Holiday gifts.
 A small gift around the holidays—even a simple card—can go a long way.
 If you don’t share any holidays with the client, try sending something on the anniversary of your first project together.

 Regular check-ins.
 Reach out to your clients (past and present) periodically.
 See how they’re doing and how your work has performed for them since your last check-in, and ask if they need help with anything.
-Hint for freelancers: this is also a good time to slide in a request for referrals.
+Hint for freelancers: this is also a good time to slide in a referral request.

 Buy them lunch.
-If the client is local, take them out for some face-to-face time, preferably with phones off.
+If the client is local, take them out face-to-face, preferably with their phones off.
 If not, you can always have something delivered.